vpa1412/Vuphuonganh_2102176/Homework_1/README1.md

 **HEART FAILURE PREDICTION**

 *Vu Phuong Anh-2102176*

-**Modivation**
+**Motivation**

-The motivation of this homework is to apply Bayesian statisticss in building model to detect early the clinical condition of the patient's heart to avoid complications that can harm him in the future. and if he has symptoms.
+The motivation of this homework is to apply Bayesian statisticss in building model to detect early the clinical condition of the patient's heart to avoid complications that can harm him in the future, and if he has symptoms.
 Simultaneously, benchmarking performance among some classification model: Naive Bayes, SVM, Decision Tree, Logistic Regression.

 **Dataset**